Panic sets in. You’re miles away from the trailhead but you don’t know which direction it is. Is it that way? Or is it that way?

 Just need a connection from your phone to your friends when you’re outside cell reception?
-Get a GoTenna and you’ll be able to text and send coordinates.
-These devices only work about three miles in the woods, but that might be all you need to find your friends again.
+Get a goTenna Mesh and you’ll be able to text and send coordinates.
+These devices only work about four miles in the woods, but that might be all you need to find your friends again.

 One of the most powerful emergency devices is already in your pocket.
 Your phone has a great GPS and can download maps offline to take with you into the woods.
 These are some of the best navigational and mapping apps for your phone.

 Gaia is one of the highest-rated mapping apps available for iOS and Android right now.
 Gaia gives you access to high quality maps, tracks your hike, and takes geo-tagged photos.
 The added annual $20 membership gives you access to more maps and lets you download them offline.

 You can also take your maps offline with the Android app Backcountry Navigator.
 You can plan out trips, follow tracks, and record waypoints with the app.
 You can pair it with your Android wearables so you don’t have to take your phone out of your pocket to make sure you’re heading in the right direction.
 Maps are available for the U.S., Canada, Spain, Italy, and New Zealand.

 While not as strong at topographic mapping as the previous two, AllTrails — available for free on iOS and Android — makes up for it with more than 50,000 trail guides, complete with photos and text descriptions.
 Search around you for a specific location and see what trails are available.
 Once you’ve decided, track your hike, take geo-tagged photos, and share your progress to social media.